 Human resource development has taken place not just within the ministries, but also in small and medium-sized enterprises.
 Among other things, this included training on business planning, cost estimates and construction management, and technical training for local specialists and managers.
 These measures should also ensure that Liberia’s private sector is better qualified to participate in public tenders.
-In a parallel process, the project is supporting the Ministry of Public Works in introducing transparent tendering policies which favour national construction companies.
+In a parallel process, the project is supporting the Ministry of Public Works in introducing transparent tendering policies which favor national construction companies.

 Processes from planning, tendering and contracting to maintenance works, monitoring and contract handling are to be established through pilot measures.